This Is How I Read

 Yes I’m that girl – the one who often feels left out in a world full of books; the one who has a quick and curious mind that hungers for knowledge but knows she will never own a Kindle and often wonders what all the hype is about over the latest best-seller.
 Yes I’m the girl who fears being put into any situation where she will be required to read aloud but is secretly grateful to be blessed with an amazing ability to memorize information so that she can usually fake it on those rare occasions when reading aloud is unavoidable.

-You can’t tell by looking at her because her disability is invisible but she can hear a piece of music for the first time and instantly sit down and play it; she has radar hearing that would amaze a dog; she often lives in the right side of her brain where all things creative tend to flourish; and despite many failed attempts to learn in a formal setting she has somehow managed to become her own best teacher.
+You can’t tell by looking at her because her disability is invisible but she can hear a piece of music for the first time and instantly sit down and play it; she has radar hearing that would amaze a dog; she often lives in the right side of her brain where all things creative flourish and despite many failed attempts to learn in a formal setting she has somehow managed to become her own best teacher.

 The term Learning Disorder often gets translated as 'not too bright' when in fact the opposite is often true.
-People with NLD are often accused of being lazy, rude, uncooperative, and worse when nothing could be farther from the truth.
+People with NVLD are often accused of being lazy, rude, uncooperative, and worse when nothing could be farther from the truth.
 They are often hardworking, persistent, goal-oriented, and incredibly honest.
 People who have learning disabilities have to try harder.
 They face daily challenges that others often fail to recognize, they are often judged unfairly, and their needs are seldom accommodated.

 The fact is, not everyone processes information in the same way.
 I know this because I am one of those people.
-I’m that girl - the one with the learning disorder.
+I’m that girl with the learning disorder.
 I personally don’t care for the term ‘learning disorder’.
 I often think that if only the rest of the world learned the way I do life would be so much easier.
-But despite my personal challenges I am a champion of literacy for it is the door to knowledge, learning, and empowerment for most people in today’s modern world.
+But despite my personal challenges I am a champion of literacy for it is the door to knowledge, learning, and empowerment for people in today’s modern world.

 As for me, although I may not read you a story I will tell you one.
 Perhaps next time you hear of someone who has a learning disability you will look at them with new eyes.
 Perhaps that someone will even be me.